pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/authoring-packages/sections/publishing-a-package.md

 ### Publishing Your Package

-Before you publish a package it is a good idea to check ahead of time if a package with the same name has already been published to [the Pulsar Package Repository](https://web.pulsar-edit.dev/packages).
+Before you publish a package, it's a good idea to check ahead of time if a package with the same name has already been published to [the Pulsar Package Repository](https://web.pulsar-edit.dev/packages).
 You can do that by visiting `https://web.pulsar-edit.dev/packages/your-package-name` to